anisbet/pipe/Readme.md

                   for the line to be output.
  -G[c0:regex,...]: Inverse of '-g', and can be used together to perform AND operation as
                   return true if match on column 1, and column 2 not match.
- -I             : Ignore case on operations (-d and -s) dedup and sort.
+ -I             : Ignore case on operations (-d, -g, -G, and -s) dedup grep and sort.
  -K             : Use line breaks instead of pipe '|' between columns.
 Turns all columns into rows.
  -l[c0:exp,... ]: Translate a character sequence if present.
 Example: 'abcdefd' -l"c0:d.P".
                   produces 'abcPefP'.